All Episodes

 I grew up in a Christian home.

-Both of my grandfather's fault in World War Two.
+Both of my grandfathers fought in World War II.

-My father gave twenty years of service to the Army Reserves, drove two hours one weekend out of every month to go and serve our country, and then gave up two weeks every summer to to go and train and was always ready to go and fight for our country if called.
+My father gave 20 years of service to the Army Reserve, drove two hours, one weekend out of every month to go and serve our country, and then gave up two weeks every summer to go and train, and was always ready to go and fight for our country if called.

-I have so many friends here, Sean, that grew up in New York that have never left the city and they think that the rest of the world is like them, and they're not.
+I have so many friends here, Sean, that grew up in New York that have never left this city, and they think that the rest of the world is like them, and they're not.

 I mean, I have so many friends that have said, I'm glad President Trump said what he said.